xiaotong-suo/CME195IntroductiontoR/Lectures/lecture1.md

   - Programming skills
   - Statistics background
 2. Course structures:
-  - 50 mins to 1 hour lecture
+  - Around 40 mins lecture
   - Exercises
 - What is this course about?

 ## What is R?
 - R is a software for statistical computing and data analysis.
 An implementation of the S language.

 - R is freely distributed software (www.r-project.org) with contributions from developers from around the world.
 It is one of the main software for statistical computing.

-## Getting Started
+## Why R?
-There are two ways to work in R:
+- R is free.

-- A conventional approach: you open a file and write program describing what you intend to do and run that program.
+- Companies use R.
-- An interactive approach: you interact with R and do whatever you want to do, one step at a time.
+- R is popular in academia.

-We type in expressions and R evaluate them and return a value if needed.
+- R is one of the best tools for data science.
-We combine both approaches most of the times.
+-
 ## Install packages
 There are many nice packages in R and some of them are not in default.
 You may want to install them for your research.
 ```{r}